 This course will build on prior management and behavioral concept and theory to explore individual and group processes involved in management/employee relationship, group dynamics, conflicts management, change management, motivation, moral, job design, organizational culture and development.
 The course will provide a strong understanding for productive organizational results focusing on the interactions of employees, employers, and the organization.

-This course focuses on Human Resource Management as it is used in the business environment.
-The covered subject areas include recruitment, selection, promotion, compensation, benefits, training, employee relations and performance appraisals.
-Various tools will be discussed that are available to the Human Resources professional such as job analysis, and job design.
-Students will analyze real-life, legal issues, that pertain to the functions of a Human Resources department, and demonstrate their comprehension by applying the principles they have learned to solve these non-routine issues.
-(Really like your use of non-routine!)
+Various tools will be discussed that are available to the Human Resources professional such as job analysis and job design.
+Students will analyze administrative and legal issues that pertain to the functions of a Human Resources department and demonstrate their comprehension by applying the principles they have learned to solve these non-routine issues.

-This course is an advanced level study that challenges students to investigate and analyze the attributes of an effective leader.
-Out-of-the-box thinking is encouraged to bring theory into reality.
-Topics include but are not limited to motivating others, management communication, corporate training, team building and improving leadership qualities within each person.
+This course introduces students to a variety of leadership concepts and serves as a foundational course for more advanced study in leadership.
+Topics include but are not limited to motivating others, management communication, training and development, team building and improving leadership qualities within each person.